KTLK

-KTLK (1130 kHz) – branded News/Talk AM 1130 and FM 103.5 – is a commercial radio station licensed to Minneapolis, Minnesota.
+KTLK (1130 kHz) – branded Twin Cities News/Talk AM 1130, and FM 103.5 – is a commercial radio station licensed to Minneapolis, Minnesota.
 It broadcasts a conservative talk radio format to the Twin Cities radio market and is owned by iHeartMedia, Inc. The studios are on Utica Avenue South in St. Louis Park.

 By day, KTLK is powered at the maximum for AM stations, 50,000 watts, and uses a directional antenna at all times.
 At night, to avoid interference with other stations on 1130 AM, it reduces power to 25,000 watts and uses a nine-tower array.
 The transmitter is on Flag Trail at Prairie Hills Lane in Prior Lake.
 Programming is also heard on 175-watt FM translator K278BP at 103.5 MHz in Cottage Grove.
 It is also simulcast over an HD Radio subchannel of 100.3 KFXN-FM.